Home » 10 Success Principles for Artists

 6.)
 Control Your Copyrights and Use Legal Agreements: Be protective of your style and your name.
 Use common sense when going into legal agreements.
 Never sign anything that you don’t fully understand or agree with.

 7.)
 Manage Your Money: If you aren’t making a profit, than what you’ve got is a hobby.
+THINK BEFORE GOING INTO DEBT TO SELL YOUR ART.
 You must be able to make money off of your craft to be a professional.
 This means charging the proper amount, handling your money well, and keeping track of expenses.
 Never give your work away – you hurt your collectors and your fellow artists when you do.

 8.)
-Say “yes” to most everything: Try new mediums and new techniques.
-Don’t ever be too busy to give interviews or to be featured in a book or magazine.
+Say “yes” to most everything: Be open to trying new mediums and new techniques.
+Don’t ever be “too busy” to give interviews or to be featured in a book or magazine.
 Consider all opportunities that come your way, even those that you aren’t sure of.

 9.)
 Contribute to the Industry of Art: Network with other artists, help your fellow artists, buy from your favorite artists.
 Join us in the vision of making the profession of art become a lucrative career.